Can a Signed Document Be Legal: Everything You Need to Know

 A signature may be written by the purported signer's hand, either with the help of another person who guides the pencil or pen of the signer or through the unaided efforts of the signer.
 If the maker's hand is steadied or guided, the signature is considered the maker's act instead of the assisting individual's act.

 If you need help with knowing whether a signed document can be legal, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.